MooersLab/count-lines-of-code/README.md

 Use one-liner Python functions for counting lines of code in an external file of code.
 The code has no external dependencies.
 The code can be in any programming language.
-The examples below uses a file written in Elisp.
+The examples below use a file written in Elisp.

 The last example is the solution that you want most of the time.
 The bash function at the bottom can be available everywhere and all of the time.

-## Count number of non-blank lines
+## Count the number of non-blank lines

 Python3 one-liner to count number of non-blank lines follows.
 This code will count the number of non-blank lines: